trezzuri/erpnext-docs/docs/en/using-erpnext/restore-deleted-docs.md

 # Deleting and Restoring Documents

-**In ERPNext, you can delete a document if not needed.
+**In SOMA, you can delete a document if not needed.
 They can be masters like Items, Customer or transactions like Sales Order, Payment Entries, etc.**

 To delete a document, you can go to the dropdown menu of the document and select 'Delete'.